Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Mobile-Scanner.md

 # Mobile Scanner (Phone Upload)

-The Mobile Scanner lets you scan documents using your phone camera and upload them directly to your Stirling PDF instance.
-Generate a QR code on your desktop, scan it with your phone, and your photos are transferred automatically  - no cables, no cloud services, no manual file handling.
+The Mobile Scanner lets you scan documents with your phone camera and upload them straight to your Stirling PDF instance.
+Show a QR code on your desktop, scan it with your phone, and your photos transfer automatically - no cables, no cloud services, no manual file handling.

 Depending on your [server settings](../Configuration/Mobile-Scanner.md), uploaded images can be automatically converted to PDF with configurable page format, resolution, and scaling options.